What To Expect From Addiction Detox

 Many addicts do not just have a mental or emotional compulsion to use drugs or alcohol, but also develop a physical dependency where they literally need the substance in the same way they need food or water.

 Suddenly stopping the intake of the substance causes the addict’s body to go into a form of shock.
 This causes withdrawal symptoms, which vary in type and severity depending on the substance used and how long the person has been addicted.

-It is also important to note that detox alone is not likely to result in the long-term recovery from an addiction.
-In fact detox is only the beginning of the recovery process, and once it is done then the patient is now ready to start their addiction rehabilitation programme in either a residential treatment centre or on an outpatient basis.
+It is also important to note that detox alone is not likely to result in the long-term recovery from addiction.
+In fact, detox is only the beginning of the recovery process, and once it is done then the patient is now ready to start their addiction rehabilitation programme in either a residential treatment centre or on an outpatient basis.